ProprioCS/Provia.Documents/Service Tickets.md

 - For Event Days, specify a specific time when Specific Time is selected in the Schedule Type

 You still need to supply a name for the Work Order, and have one Event with one date.
-And you can fill in more details if you have them, you simply don’t have to because it’s a Placeholder.
+And you can fill in more details if you have them, you simply don't have to because it's a Placeholder.

-When the Placeholder box is unchecked at some point when you want it to become a “real” Work Order, then the data that wasn’t required as a Placeholder becomes required, in order to Save.
+When the Placeholder box is unchecked at some point when you want it to become a "real" Work Order, then the data that wasn't required as a Placeholder becomes required, in order to Save.

 Placeholder Work Orders appear differently, in the Work Order Schedule